 - Controlling the phone's music player (cannot store music)

-Phew...
+Ufff...
 A lot of things.
-And I've left out the most basic things because I consider it "standard equipment".
+And that I have left out the most basic things because I consider it "standard equipment".

 Garmin Forerunner 935, availability and price

 The 935, in spite of being practically a Fenix 5, is cheaper than this one.
 The watch with the black strap can be obtained for 549 ?, 50 ? less than the Garmin that is more focused on mountain use.
 Why the lower price?
 Because of the materials used, dispensing with the stainless steel that in addition to reducing weight, also reduces the price tag.
 In spite of that the 935 does have WiFi, something that in the case of the Fenix 5 is exclusively reserved for the models with sapphire crystal.